 Introduction to anorectal malformations

 Very early in development, the urinary tract, rectum, and anus are all part of the same structure.
-They separate by the seventh week of a gestation.
+They separate by the seventh week of gestation.
 At the time of separation, the urinary tract already has an opening on the skin, but the anus is covered by a thin membrane.
 By eight weeks of gestation, the anal opening typically appears.

-What is anorectal malformations?
+What are anorectal malformations?

 Anal stenosis refers to a narrowing of the anal opening, which makes it difficult for stool contents to pass through easily.

 Some children are born with no anal opening at all.
 This is called an imperforate anus.
 The rectum ends in a blind pouch, about 2 cm inside the perianal skin.
 Usually the sphincters are well developed.

 The most frequent anorectal defect seen in boys is the recto-urethral fistula, or an open connection between the rectum and the lower part of the urethra.

 The rectovesical fistula is an open connection between the rectum and the bladder.

 Who gets anorectal malformations?